 What We Offer

 BOOKS IN DIFFERENT LANGUAGES: Do you write in English but want to have your book translated into a foreign language?
-We can help you find a translator.
+We can help you find a translator.”

-We work extensively with writers whose first language is not English.
+We work with writers whose first language is not English.
 Whether you need editing or writing advice, you can grow and succeed with your publications.

-Reach More Readers
+Reach More Readers through Different Languages

 When a book is published in different languages, its market potential increases enormously.
 Some books are translated into many languages, and others, into one or two.